Reggie Fils-Aimé: Nintendo

 On November 5, 2007, at the encouragement of marketing professor Ed McLaughlin in the department of Applied Economics and Management at Cornell University, Fils-Aimé gave a guest lecture on Nintendo's marketing strategy targeted at gamers across a spectrum of demographics.
-Fils-Aimé is a member of the Advisory Council for Cornell's Communication department.
+Fils-Aimé was a member of the advisory council for Cornell's Communication department from 2008 to 2021.

 In 2016 and early 2017, Fils-Aimé was featured in two episodes of Deadlock, on the Game Theorists web show, debating about various Nintendo-related topics.